mariadb-edwardstoever/running_connection_tester/README.md

 The Mariadb Running Connection Tester is a bash *simulator* that uses the Mariadb command line client to create a long-running connection to a server.
 This connection is kept alive by frequently sending a minimal query to the server.
 Faults in connectivity are logged with a timestamp for comparison with other processes that have the potential to lose connectivity.

-### Setting up the Simulator
+### Setting up the Running Connection Tester
-There are two steps to setting up the simulator:
+There are two steps to setting up the tester:

  1. In the SQL directory, you will find a SQL script "query.sql".
 You can use this as it is or edit it.
 All it needs to have is a query that costs nothing to run and can be seen in the processlist.
 The default query is:
  ```